AliceLR/megazeux/scripts/deps/README.md

 * MinGW: extract to some directory `DIR`.
 Set the environment variables `MINGW32_PREFIX` and `MINGW64_PREFIX` to `DIR/x86` and `DIR/x64`, respectively, and configure with `arch/mingw/CONFIG.MINGW32` or `arch/mingw/CONFIG.MINGW64`.
+* macOS: extract to some directory `DIR`.
+Configure with `./config.sh --platform darwin-dist`, then provide `PREFIX_[target]=DIR/[target_dir]` to Make for each platform to build.
 * DJGPP: extract to some directory `DIR`.
 Set the environment variable `DJGPP` to `DIR/i386` and configure with `arch/djgpp/CONFIG.DJGPP`.
+* linux (MSan): extract to some directory `DIR`.
+Configure with `./config.sh --platform unix-devel --prefix DIR --disable-sdl --enable-msan` and make.
+  You may have to build your own depending on the available glibc version.

 ## Building